Build options and Environment Variables

 GPI_EXTRAlibrary loaded in mixed language simulations.
 Valid values are

 A list of the Verilog source files to include.
-Paths can be absolute or relative; if relative, they are interpreted as relative to the Makefile’s location.
+Paths can be absolute or relative; if relative, they are interpreted as relative to the location where

 A list of the VHDL source files to include.
-Paths can be absolute or relative; if relative, they are interpreted as relative to the Makefile’s location.
+Paths can be absolute or relative; if relative, they are interpreted as relative to the location where

-A list of the VHDL source files to include in the VHDL library lib (currently for GHDL/ModelSim/Questa/Xcelium only).
+A list of the VHDL source files to include in the VHDL library lib (currently for GHDL/ModelSim/Questa/Xcelium/Incisive only).

-A space-separated list defining the order in which VHDL libraries should be compiled (needed for ModelSim/Questa/Xcelium, GHDL determines the order automatically).
+A space-separated list defining the order in which VHDL libraries should be compiled (needed for ModelSim/Questa/Xcelium/Incisive, GHDL determines the order automatically).

-Any arguments or flags to pass to the compile stage of the simulation.
+Any arguments or flags to pass to the compile (analysis) stage of the simulation.